Category: Uncategorized

 The vision is for this project to mark the beginning of a sustainable, large-scale labor migration pathway, creating opportunities for thousands of Guatemalans to thrive in the global culinary arena in the long term.

-You can also read a short description of the program in English and Spanish.
+You can also read a short description of the program in English and Spanish, and find more on the early successes here.

 For more information, contact: